2. Markov Processes#

 2.1.
 Constituents#

 Assume a state space \(\mathcal{X}\) and a transition distribution \(P(dx^*|x)\).
 For example, \(\mathcal{X}\) could be \(\mathbb{R}^n\) or a subset of \(\mathbb{R}^n\).
-The transition distribution \(P\) is a conditional probability measure for each \(X_t = x\) in the state space, so it satisfies
+The transition distribution \(P\) is a conditional probability measure for each \(X_t = x\) in the state space.
+The conditional probability measure \(P(dx^* |x)\) assigns probabilities to next period’s state given that this period’s state is \(x\).
+Since it is a conditional probability measure, it satisfies

 for every \(x\) in the state space.

-The index \(i\) represents a discrete form of parameter uncertainty, and we may include \(i\) as an additional time-invariant component of the state.
+A first-order vector autoregression is a Markov process.
+Consider \(m\) such processes, indexed by \(i\).
+The index \(i\) represents a discrete form of parameter uncertainty.
+We can include \(i\) as an additional time-invariant component of the state.

 Here \(P(dx^*|x, i )\) is a normal distribution with mean \({\mathbb A}_ix\) and covariance matrix \({\mathbb B}_i{{\mathbb B}_i}'\) for square matrices \({\mathbb A}_i\) and matrices \({\mathbb B}_i\) with full column rank.[1]
-These assumptions imply the vector autoregressive (VAR) representation for \(i=1,2,..., n.\)
+These assumptions imply a vector autoregressive representation (VAR) for \(i=1,2,..., m.\)

 for \(t \geq 0\), where \(W_{t+1}\) is a multivariate standard normally distributed random vector that is independent of \(X_t, i\).